 - Teaches written enquiry skills which fit jobs which find out information – Journalism, researcher, market research, and teaching or lecturing.

 - Requires extended, logical, reasoned, analytical debate in writing which is essential for other subjects such as English, Sociology, Psychology, History, Geography, Science

 - Teaches ICT skills, information handling, communicating ideas, flexibility, teamwork, problem solving and evaluating solutions – skills regarded as essential in Industry, the Public Services and in research and development teams in Science and Engineering.

-- Gets you in touch with film professionals through trips, external speakers from industry, and the Finham Film Festival
+- Gets you in touch with film professionals through trips, external speakers from industry, and of course our now famous Finham Film Festival.

 For more information, see Mr Gunn.